Playing in Paradise

-Recently named one of the top ten beaches in America, the beachfront park features a marina, dive shop, cabins and camp sites.
-Visitors may enjoy swimming, diving, fishing, boating, hiking, picnicking, cabins and camping.
-The park was created by the covering of an ancient coral reef by mangroves, beaches and sand dunes.
-Birdlife here includes beautiful and rare species such as the white-crowned pigeon, great white heron, roseate spoonbill, reddish egret, osprey and pelican.
+Recently named one of the top ten beaches in America, the beachfront park features a marina, dive shop, cabins, and campsites.
+Visitors may enjoy swimming, diving, fishing, boating, hiking, picnicking, cabins, and camping.
+The park was created by the covering of an ancient coral reef by mangroves, beaches, and dunes.
+Birdlife here includes beautiful and rare species such as the white-crowned pigeon, great white heron, roseate spoonbill, reddish egret, osprey, and pelican.
 This is a great place for a family outing.

-South of Big Pine Key, this aquatic preserve incudes a sheltered tropical lagoon and open ocean environments.
-Mangrove and saltmarsh wetlands, marine grassbeds, coral patch reefs and expansive areas of hardbottom communities distinguish this unique preserve.
+South of Big Pine Key, this aquatic preserve includes a sheltered tropical lagoon and open ocean environments.
+Mangrove and saltmarsh wetlands, marine grass beds, coral patch reefs and extensive areas of hard bottom communities distinguish this unique preserve.

 Mile Marker 17, Sugarloaf Key

 One particularly unique attraction, the Bat Tower, has a quirky history.
 The Bat tower is located on Lower Sugarloaf Key at Mile Marker 17.
 Originally owned by an English sponge farmer named C.W.
 Chase, the tower property was sold to Richter C. Perky.
 Mr. Perky intended to establish a fishing camp there.
 In 1929, as a solution to the pesky mosquito problem, Perky built a bat tower to house the mosquito-eaters (sort of an early version of a bug zapper).
 Unfortunately, Mr. Perky's thousands of dollars flew off as quickly as the bats did when he placed them in his tower.
 The Bat Tower now stands as a monument to one man's folly.